Shaving is something most men take for granted as a dull, time-sucking, everyday necessity.

 Cover your beard evenly and smooth out any errant mounds.
 The same process applies if using shaving soap, except soap is lathered directly on the puck.
 If using cream without a shaving bowl, lather can be made directly within the bowl’s container.

 3. Shave!
-For the sake of newcomers, we’ll restrict this portion of the instructions to safety razors, which work a little differently than a typical disposable razor.
+For the sake of newcomers, we’ll restrict this portion of the instructions to double edge safety razors, which work a little differently than a typical disposable razor.

 It’s key to shave as lightly as possible – avoid applying any significant pressure to your face.
 In most cases, the weight of the razor’s head (owing to the fact that it’s made of metal) should be sufficient.